Skip to main content

 Day-to-day expenses and disposable income

-Want more information about the cost of living?
+Of course, income is an important factor when considering the cost of living of a place.
+The average annual income of a working person is €44,000 in 2024 - and there are plenty more statistics you can find on Statista or the Dutch Bureau for Statistics, CBS.Want more information about the cost of living?
 Crowd-sourced websites like Expatistan paint an accurate picture of day-to-day expenses like groceries, restaurants, gym memberships and other activities.
-For example, a cappuccino costs about €3.40, 3 litres of laundry detergent is €13, and you’ll spend around €50 on a basic meal out for two.
+For example, a cappuccino costs about €4.05, 3 litres of laundry detergent is €13, and you’ll spend around €60 on a basic meal out for two.

 If you’re looking to save money on furniture and clothing while you’re here, the Amsterdam Area is home to lots of fantastic thrift stores – or ‘kringloops’ – that offer quality second-hand items for less.
 And for when you’re bargain hunting online, check out Marktplaats.